Skip to Content

 Key Tips for Using Nuts as Breading?

-The caution for using nuts as a crust is they have a tendency to burn.
+The caution for using nuts as a crust is they tend to burn.
 Since the cooking process for fish is usually shorter it shouldn’t burn, but if cooking on the stovetop, cook over medium-high rather than high heat.

 Making an entire healthy dinner with nut-crusted fish can be quick for weeknight dinners or a little more fancy for guests or special occasions.
 Below are some suggested side dishes that work well for casual or fancy!